HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 **Example Usage Scenarios:**

 The following are example usage scenarios for the US Core-MedicationRequest profile.
-See the [Medication List Guidance] section for guidance on accessing a patient medications:
+See the [Medication List] section for guidance on accessing a patient medications:

 -   Fetching all medications that have been prescribed to a particular patient
 -   Fetching all *active* medications that have been prescribed to  particular patient